rasch/bf/README.md

 to be implemented before running the interpreter.
 The scope chain is checked for the existence of three identifiers (`B`, `I` and `O`).

-- `B` string of brainfuck code to run
+- `B`: string of brainfuck code to run
-- `I` string of input for the brainfuck code
+- `I`: string of input for the brainfuck code
-- `O` callback function to handle output.
+- `O`: callback function to handle output.
 It is passed a single parameter containing the character to write.

 **Warning**: The following global variables are created: